Burmese–Siamese War (1797–1798)

-The Burmese-Siamese War (1797–1798) was the military conflict between the Kingdom of Burma under the Konbaung dynasty and Kingdom of Siam under the Chakri dynasty over the Lan Na city-states (modern Northern Thailand).
+The Burmese-Siamese War (1797–1798) was a military conflict between the Kingdom of Burma under the Konbaung dynasty and the Kingdom of Siam under the Chakri dynasty over the Lan Na city-states (modern Northern Thailand).

 Background

 After the capture of Chiang Mai by King Bayinnaung of the Burmese Toungoo dynasty in 1558, the whole Lan Na Kingdom (modern Northern Thailand) came under the Burmese rule, for about 200 years.
-In 1774, the native Tai Yuan chiefs Phraya Chaban and Phraya Kawila conflicted with Thado Mindin the Burmese governor of Chiang Mai and decided to join Siam, leading to the successful Siamese capture of Chiang Mai by Chao Phraya Chakri (King Rama I).
+In 1774, the native Tai Yuan chiefs Phraya Chaban and Phraya Kawila conflicted with Thado Mindin the Burmese governor of Ching Mai and decided to join Siam, leading to the successful Siamese capture of Chiang Mai by Chao Phraya Chakri (King Rama I).
 Then, most of the Lan Na city-states including Chiang Mai, Lampang, and Nan came under Siamese rule.
 The northern towns of Chiang Saen and Chiang Rai, however, remained under Burmese rule.
 King Taksin of Thonburi appointed Phraya Chaban as Phraya Wichenprakarn the ruler of Chiang Mai and Phraya Kawila as the ruler of Lampang.
-Chiang Saen as the center of Burmese interests in Lan Na territories.
+Chiang Saen is the center of Burmese interests in Lan Na territories.
 King Singu Min sent Burmese forces to invade Chiang Mai in 1776.
 Phraya Wichenprakarn of Chiang Mai, with inferior manpower, decided to abandon the city in the face of Burmese invasion and, together with the whole inhabitants of the city, retreated and took refuge down south in Sawankhalok.
 Chiang Mai ceased to exist as a city.
 The town of Lampang, ruled by Prince Kawila, became the first-line defense against the Burmese incursions.

 Chiang Saen became the base for Burmese operations to reclaim the lost dominions in Lan Na.
-During the Nine Armies' War in 1785, Prince Thado Thiri Maha Uzana and Abaya-Kamani the governor of Chiang Saen led the massive army of 30,000 men to lay siege on Lampang.
+During the Nine Armies' War in 1785, Prince Thado Thiri Maha Uzana and Abaya-Kamani the governor of Chiang Saen led a massive army of 30,000 men to lay siege on Lampang.
 Prince Kawila held the town for four months until the Siamese relief forces arrived from the south and expelled the Burmese in 1786.
 Thado Mindin invaded Lampang again in 1787.
 Prince Maha Sura Singhanat, younger brother of King Rama I, personally led the Siamese army to help Prince Kawila successfully repel the Burmese.
 Abaya-Kamani was captured and sent to Bangkok.
 King Rama I restored the city of Chiang Mai as the forefront citadel against the Burmese invasion and made Prince Kawila the ruler of Chiang Mai in 1787.
 Thado Mindin moved to become the governor of Chiang Saen.